Prix étudiant MetSoc

 Fariborz Faraji, Queen’s University

-Fariborz is a PhD candidate at the Robert M. Buchan Department of Mining at Queen’s University, Canada and working as a guest editor in the journal of MDPI Sustainability.
-Fariborz has a multidisciplinary background in the fields of materials and metallurgy, mining and resource management, chemistry, and biology.
-At Queen’s in the Environmental and Hydrometallurgy group, his research focus is on the development of environmentally friendlier and economic approaches for metals production.
-Application of bacteria for gold recovery from low-grade resources, recycling of metals from electronic waste and spent lithium-ion batteries, valorisation of mineralogical waste, such as zinc production residue and low-grade manganese deposits, kinetics and reactor design for (bio)leaching, copper recovery from refractory resources by using ozonation and ultrasound, application of ionic liquids as safe and highly efficient reagents for metal purification, and synthesize and utilization of deep eutectic solvents for metals recovery are some examples of Fariborz diverse research activities.
-All the activities are reflected in Fariborz board list of publications and presentations (Google scholar).
-In addition to MetSoc 2021 Student Doctoral Scholarship Award, Fariborz has won other prestigious awards as well; Ontario Trillium Scholarship (OTS) and Gordon Bell Fellowship in Transformative Mining are examples of the top aspired awards offered in Ontario and the department of mining.
-In his words “all the achievements are guiding lights and encourage to go forward and create an impact”.
+Fariborz is a PhD candidate at the Robert M. Buchan Department of Mining at Queen’s University.
+Fariborz has a multidisciplinary background in the fields of materials and metallurgy, mining and resource management, chemistry, and biochemistry.
+At Queen’s in the Environmental and Hydrometallurgy group, his research focus is on the development of sustainable processes for metal production.
+Application of bacteria for gold recovery from low-grade resources, recycling of metals from electronic waste and spent lithium-ion batteries, valorisation of mineralogical waste, copper recovery from refractory resources by using ozonation and ultrasound, application of ionic liquids as safe and highly efficient reagents for metal purification, and synthesizing and utilization of deep eutectic solvents for metal recovery are some examples of Fariborz diverse research activities.
+All the activities are reflected in Fariborz board list of publications and presentations.
+In addition to the MetSoc 2022 Sustainability Scholarship Award, Fariborz has won other prestigious awards as well.
+MetSoc Student Doctoral Scholarship Award in 2021, Ontario Trillium Scholarship (OTS), and Gordon Bell Fellowship in Transformative Mining are examples of the top aspired awards offered in Canada, the province of Ontario, and the department of mining.